sungnga/jbook-cli-app/README.md

   - Call useActions() hook and destructure the `updateCell` action
   - We won't make use of the input state anymore.
 We replace `input` with `cell.content`.
 Replace `setInput()` with `updateCell()`

+### Refactoring: extracting state from TextEditor component
+- Currently the TextEditor component is using the `value` state to keep track of the value from the MDEditor and MDEditor.Markdown component
+- In TextEditor component:
+  - Receive the cell props from the CellListItem parent component
+  - Define a TextEditorProps interface for the component
+  - Call useActions() hook and destructure the `updateCell` action
+  - Replace `value` state with `cell.content`
+  - Replace `setValue()` with `updateCell()`